 WWOOFing is an amazing experience and a great way to exchange knowledge between both hosts and volunteers.
 Each side can benefit but there are a few things to be aware of.

 Always make sure that you are clear in advance on what is expected of you and what you expect in return from the host.
-Agree the type of work, working hours, the number of days a week you are required to work, length of contract and what the host is supplying in return – type of food, accommodation etc.
+Agree on the type of work, working hours, the number of days a week you are required to work, length of contract, and what the host is supplying in return – type of food, accommodation, etc.

 And make sure you have enough money to at least get yourself off the farm if you need to.

-There are a few horror stories out there about people having bad WWOOF experiences but the good far outweigh the bad as with any travel experiences.
+There are a few horror stories out there about people having bad WWOOF experiences but the good far outweighs the bad as with any travel experience.